 Q: How long will The Acorn have these requirements in place?

-A: Vaccination and masking requirements will remain in place at least through April 1, 2022.
+A: This policy will remain in effect until further notice.
+Please plan accordingly before your next visit to The Acorn.
 The Acorn’s COVID-19 protocol may change, be extended or be relaxed, as we continue to evaluate incoming information during these challenging times.
 We will continue to keep our patrons informed as to any further updates as we navigate through this with you.

 Q: What documents do I bring with me to the theater?